elimelt/notes/designing-data-intensive-applications/ch3-storage-and-retrieval.md

 **Sorted String Tables** (SSTables) are a way to store key-value data in sorted order.
 Keep data sectioned based on time range, and search from most to least recent, periodically merging previous sections of data.
 Should store key value pairs, as well as byte offset metadata.
 Range queries are fast, and merge operations can be optimized by keeping most recent record and merging ranges at a time.
 However, both reading and writing are slower than hash indexes.

-Can use B-Trees to store SSTables on disk, or various balanced binary trees (e.g. AVL, red-black, etc.).
+Can use B-Trees to store SSTables on disk, or various balanced binary trees (e.g. AVL, red-black, etc.) to store data in memory.
 These are called **Log-Structured Merge Trees** (LSM-Trees).

 Below is a simplified version of the algorithm used by LevelDB, which is similar to the one used by Cassandra and HBase (which were inspired by Bigtable):